EliottClavier/T-DEV-700/README.md

 ```

 Once inside this folder, you can open the `index.html` file which gives a visual interface indicating which tests are successful or not.

+### Launch flutter applications tests

+To run tests in Flutter, follow these steps:

+  - Open a terminal window and navigate to the root directory of your Flutter project.
+  - Run the flutter test command.
+This will automatically run all the tests in your project.